Windows SID and AY playback

 I didn't try to compile every library dependency and plugin for the Windows binaries.
 You can try building Audacious from source with libsidplay installed.
 Let me know how it goes.

-RE: Windows SID and AY playback - Added by Carlo Bramini almost 7 years ago
+RE: Windows SID and AY playback - Added by Carlo Bramini about 7 years ago

 I downloaded the latest source code of libsidplay from the repository here: